Patchouli-M/SequencingCancerFinder/README.md

   --matrix  data needs to be predicted, a example as sample_data/sample_data_matrix.txt --out     output file
 ```

+the [HVG](https://drive.google.com/file/d/1BVllGyh2DDbtmzmRS95C6k83nyaZ8YoA) and [checkpoint](https://drive.google.com/file/d/1B5upgf0FT9d-jsji_vdv5jxz8oybL1On) trained by us  are available for download.
-If you need to use our pre-trained model for inference, please download the [HVG](https://drive.google.com/file/d/1BVllGyh2DDbtmzmRS95C6k83nyaZ8YoA) and [checkpoint](https://drive.google.com/file/d/1B5upgf0FT9d-jsji_vdv5jxz8oybL1On) files above.
+If you need to use our pre-trained model for inference, please:
-Then replace the parameter `--matrix` as `--matrix=<your_count_file>` to infer the count file you need.
+1. Download the HVG and checkpoint above and specify them with the parameter `--HVG` and `--ckp`.
+2. Specify the `count_file`  you need with the parameter `--matrix`.

 a inference sample as :

 ```
 python -u infer.py --ckp=checkpoints/sample_ckp.pkl --HVG=sample_data/sample_gene_list.txt --matrix=sample_data/sample_data_matrix.txt --out=out.csv
 ```